-Advice from the European Commission is that this situation is allowed in principle but should be considered on a case-by-case basis.
+This situation is allowed in principle but should be considered on a case-by-case basis.
 This should take into consideration the eligibility conditions and requirements under the respective schemes.
-The latter is a key consideration because the European Commission has also re-stated the principle that there should be no double funding of similar activities under either direct payments or the Scottish Rural Development Programme.
+The latter is a key consideration because there should be no double funding of similar activities under either direct payments or the Scottish Rural Development Programme.

 We will consider claims involving dual use as part of the assessment of eligibility.
-It is up to the landowner and tenant to follow our standing advice on determining who has the land at their disposal for support under each pillar of the Common Agricultural Policy.
+It is up to the landowner and tenant to follow our standing advice on determining who has the land at their disposal for support.